mmm111mmm/inacityinthefuture/bornforthe7th.md

 0. What is a int (or an integer)?
 Give an example.
 0. What is a float?
 Give an example.
 0. What is a bool?
 Give two examples.

+TODO: Concateating strings

+# 3. Storing data

+This lesson deals with: variables, assignment, declaring, defining

+# 4. Changing data - Changing your name and age

+This lesson deals with: ++ numbers, -- numbers, + numbers, - numbers, + strings, printing and assignment.